Blog- page 1

 By then the sun was just coming up & I looked at my father, 65 years old, tired, dirty, sitting on a rock on a dirt path in a country whose language he didn’t speak, having just abandoned a life & family that had been his seventeen years- looking at his entire estate piled on the ground before him… the black cloud that descended over his features was all but visible.
 I roused myself deciding it was now late enough, or early enough, to go to a friend’s house & borrow a vehicle to move the stuff & get my Dad to sleep.
 We fell into our beds without washing & enjoyed a large but largely silent breakfast mid-afternoon.

-We re-packed his van & I enjoined him to enjoy the trip, about three thousand kilometres through three beautiful countries.
-“You’ve got plenty of money, all the time in the world, no cares- stop at nice hotels, see the sights; enjoy the trip.”
-We hugged & on the third morning after his departure he called from Florence.
+We re-packed his van & I enjoined him to enjoy the trip, about three thousand kilometres through three beautiful countries, much of it either coast or mountain roads.
+“You’ve got plenty of money, all the time in the world, no cares-- stop at nice hotels, see the sights; enjoy the voyage.”
+We hugged & on the third morning after his departure he called from Florence; if you remove 8 hours in 24 for sleeping, 3 days hardly leave time enough to stop at red lights.
 He was disappointed; as I was to discover for myself a few years later, the Florence of my childhood was now a walled museum within a sprawling Metropolis.
 Despite its medieval walls no longer being surrounded by gorgeous Tuscan countryside it is still, to me, the most beautiful & civilized city in the world.
-Dad complained also of having made the rounds of old friends only to find most dead.
+Dad complained also of having made the rounds of old friends only to find them dead or gone.

-On the sixth day after leaving he was back & not long after that he bought a house in the same village of about four hundred houses I had, becoming the second foreign owner in its long history.
+On the sixth day after leaving he was back, & not long after that he bought a house in the same village of about four hundred houses I had bought mine in, becoming the second foreign owner after me in its long history.
 Unfortunately it also made him neighbour to the afore-mentioned Trasto, the Thing.

 I told Dad how the Trasto could be a real & large inconvenience in his life if he didn’t handle him properly.
 I told him of one of my few confrontations with him, The Trasto chose to ask me from the other end of the small, dark & yellowed tobacco shop which also served as bar, in front of all the old men sat at their glasses of wine-- the heart & conscience as well as judges in that society-- when I would pay him for the job he did at the town hall’s behest of installing counters for our water so they could, for the first time ever, charge for its consumption.
 I answered: When you come back & do it properly.
 The conversation quickly deteriorated to him shouting, face flush with wine.
 I ignored what he said to answer quietly & calmly: Would you like to step outside so we can discuss this like men?
 To which he looked back at his glass of wine & said no more nor ever again referred to the botched job (which I paid someone else to do again).